 While considering the best time to send a survey is great, you also want to focus on shortening your surveys.
 In getting more responses, nothing is a more significant obstacle than length.
 Whether customers, employees, or clients, nobody likes to fill out long surveys.

 How do you keep your surveys short and to the point?
-Having a mission statement for your survey is crucial and does not detract from it.
+A mission statement for your survey is crucial and does not detract from it.
 If you’re conducting an employee engagement survey, don’t ask questions about internal communication.
 Stay on point.

-If you have a particularly lengthy survey, it might even be helpful to break it up into two more focused surveys and send them out with enough time in between the two.
+If you have a particularly lengthy survey, it might be helpful to break it up into two more focused surveys and send them out with enough time between them.
 That’ll give you better chances of getting the number of responses you need than just a lengthy survey.

 2) Provide Incentives